Sturdy-Statistics/bailey/README.md

 - A new symmetric key becomes primary
 - Old keys are retained for decryption
 - The encrypted keychain file is atomically updated
+- Only the JVM process that owns this keychain path may rotate it

 ## Recovery